InvestMoat

 0/100

-Global two-sided network in mobility and delivery with rider-driver liquidity that no rival can replicate at the same density — moat is real, autonomy is the existential question.
+Global two-sided network in mobility and delivery with rider-driver liquidity that no rival can replicate at the same density — moat is real, autonomy is the existential question, and the Waymo relationship is the clearest crack since the June review.

-Uber's moat is network density across mobility and delivery in 70+ countries — durable in the human-driven era, and probably durable into autonomy as the demand-aggregation layer:
+Uber's moat is network density across mobility and delivery in 70+ countries — durable in the human-driven era, and still the default demand-aggregation layer into autonomy, though the partnership path is no longer one-sided:

 AI-Vulnerable Moats